-Some courses in discrete structures like to categorize different proof techniques for pedagogical purposes.
+Some introductory courses in proofs like to categorize different proof techniques for pedagogical purposes.
 I think that this can be useful, but be aware that not all proofs can be categorized so cleanly and many proofs will use many techniques within them.
 The rest of this page will be examples of proofs of various facts using various techniques, with some commentary.
 I have attempted to categorize them.